kilpkonn/msc-thesis/main.typ

 // your own content!

 = Introduction
-#todo("More overview of rust, borrow checker model of types, what makes it safe")
+#todo("More overview of rust, borrow checker model of types, what makes it safe.
+Not sure what to add tbh...")
 Rust#footnote(link("https://www.rust-lang.org/")) is a new programming language for developing reliable and efficient systems.
 The language was originally created by Mozilla for Firefox but is now gaining popularity and has found its way to the Linux kernel#footnote(link("https://lkml.org/lkml/2022/10/16/359")).
-Rust has expressive type system that guarantees no undefined behavior even though it has reference types.
+Rust has an expressive type system that guarantees no undefined behavior even though it has reference types.
 This is done by rejecting all programs that may contain undefined behavior during the compilation.
 We will call the set of programs that can be compiled valid, as they are guaranteed to not cause undefined behavior.
 Many programming languages with type systems that guarantee the program to be valid have tools that help the programmer with term search i.e. by searching for valid programs (also called expressions in Rust) that satisfy the type system.